 2. How do my songs make money on YouTube?

 Song owners earn money when ads have been placed on YouTube videos that contain their songs.
 Songtradr YouTube Rights Management identifies and collects on these usages for the song owners.

 3. Are all songs eligible for YouTube Rights Management?

 You can only opt-in songs which you own (control) and which are free of unlicensed third-party audio samples.

-You cannot submit tracks for YouTube Rights Management which:
+Please do not submit tracks for YouTube Rights Management that:

 - Contain any third-party content that you have not licensed for this use (such as unlicensed samples or beats)